Saint-Tropez — aerial view of the old port and old town on the French Riviera

 Deckchairs and pool by Mediterranean marina

-— Club 55, the beach club that started it all —
+Club 55, the beach club that started it all.

-Club Cinquante-Cinq — the long lunch
+Club Cinquante-Cinq

-The Beach Club outfit is the foundation of the Saint-Tropez wardrobe.
-Soft, easy, made for the salt and the sun and the long lunch that turns into the long afternoon.
+Soft, easy, made for the salt and the sun.
 The trick is to look like you barely tried — which requires, of course, trying considerably.
+A raffia hat just wide enough, a cotton sarong at the waist for the walk to the water.

 Colorful Provence shutters on Cote d'Azur

-— The town itself, with its pastel shutters and centuries of summer —
+The town itself, with its pastel shutters and centuries of summer.

-Sénéquier itself, with its red awnings and front-row seat to the harbor parade, has been the place for this lunch since 1887.
+Linen.
+A flat sandal.
+A piece of jewellery that wasn't chosen this morning.
+That is the whole of it.
+Sénéquier, with its red awnings and front-row seat to the harbor parade, has been the place for this lunch since 1887.
 The yachts come and go.
 The waiters do not.

 Chic outdoor lounge with vibrant decor for golden hour

-— The golden hour, when everyone, briefly, looks like they're in love —
+The golden hour, when everyone, briefly, looks like they're in love.

 "The sunset rosé is not a drink.
 It is the hour, the gold light, the slow breath between two lives."